badal-io/dbt-anomaly-detection/README.md

   source_name: sampled_data
 ```

 The input field names can also be altered in the dbt_project.yml file.
-The main three fields are: 1. collector timestamps 2. unique identifier at each timestamp 3. type of user behaviour timeseries data (such as event data, session data, conversion data, etc.)
+The main three fields are: 1. collector timestamps 2. unique identifier at each timestamp 3. type of user behaviour timeseries data (such as event data, session data, conversion data, etc.).
+This is the field aggregations will be grouped by.

 ``` yml
   # input fields